The Sporting Press in the First Half of the Nineteenth Century Britain:

 with Egan's cooperation.

-The themes which Egan adopted in his articles are very important for understanding the
+The themes which Egan adopted in his articles are very important for

 broader notion of sport in those days.
 And his manner of writing is very peculiar to him.